Scoilnet/PhpSDK/README.md

 For full documentation, see [Scoilnet's developer documentation](https://www.scoilnet.ie/scoilnet-api/documentation)

-Usage
+Also check out the [Scoilnet PHP SDK Demo](https://github.com/Scoilnet/PhpSDKDemo) that you can install on your own server.

+Installation
 -----

-In addition to the samples below, we have included a very basic demo application in the `demo` directory.
-The demo uses Twig's templating engine to display the results.

-## Installation

 Installation is a quick 4 step process:

 1. Install ScoilnetSDK
 2. Create your cache folder
 3. Get API authentication keys from Scoilnet
-4. Configuration
+4. Configuration search paramaters.

 ### Step 1: Install ScoilnetSDK
 The preferred way to install this library is to rely on [Composer](http://getcomposer.org).
-Just check on [Packagist](http://packagist.org/packages/) the version you want to install (in the following example, we used "dev-master") and add it to your `composer.json`:
+Just check on [Packagist](https://packagist.org/packages/scoilnet/php-sdk) the version you want to install (in the following example, we used "dev-master") and add it to your `composer.json`:
 ``` js
 {
     "require": {